March 1, 2020

-The operator is not responsible for lost, late, incomplete, illegible, or misdirected entries, nor is it responsible for incorrect or inaccurate information utilized in the challenge.
+The administrator is not responsible for lost, late, incomplete, illegible, or misdirected entries, nor is it responsible for incorrect or inaccurate information utilized in the challenge.
 Receipt of entries cannot be confirmed.

-All decisions and/or actions by the operator shall be exercised in its sole and absolute discretion.
+All decisions and/or actions by the administrator shall be exercised in its sole and absolute discretion.